Workplace Diversity at Christmas: Not Everyone Celebrates It

 You can incorporate different dishes, decorations and games, for instance, to bring different cultures to the festivities.
 Promoting inclusivity and diversity in this way is simple, but it can make a huge difference to employees who may feel left out over the Christmas period.

-Attendance to Christmas Parties Shouldn’t Be Mandatory
+Christmas Party Attendance Shouldn’t Be Mandatory

 Create a Diverse Party-Planning Committee